Frequently Asked Questions

 What classes can/should I take?

-• You can take any classes for which you meet the course prerequisites, which may or may not include placement testing.
-An advisor will work with you to choose classes that match your college and career aspirations.
+• As long as prospective students meet course prerequisites and/or any specific program requirements – which may or may not included placement testing, they can enroll any class on the course schedule.
+Advisors work closely with students to choose classes that match students’ college and career aspirations.
 A great place to start is with our Core 42 courses.

 • Dual credit courses may also be available at your high school.
-Visit our Partner Schools page for a list of courses by school.
+Check with the ECC Early College & Admissions or your high school counselor for details.

 What is Core 42?